vlad2305m/chat-qalc/Readme.md

 - `Shift+Enter` = Send message to qalc and replace chat field with last line of the result (You can look at the result and decide to share it with everybody by pressing `Enter`)
 - `Ctrl+Shift+Enter` = Same as `Ctrl+Enter`, but result is broadcast from your name to the whole server.
 And without colors.
 (Use when you want to share multiple lines)
 - `Shift+Tab` = Get completions
+- Chat history of your queries.
+Very helpful.
 - Open config in ModMenu to get a graphical interface.
 All settings are there.
 (Edit -> Preferences)

 ### Qalculate! features